 They are found everywhere and in almost any habitat.
 I know that I see them often when flipping over rocks or logs.
 Unfortunately, there are so many individual species of wolf spiders that it would be impossible to list them here, especially since most look very similar.

 Interestingly, wolf spiders do not make webs to catch their prey.
 Instead, they wait for an insect to walk by and then chase it down!
 Likewise, some species will make a burrow and then wait inside for dinner to walk by.

 When it comes to arachnids, wolf spiders have incredible eyesight.
 They also have retroreflective tissue in their eyes, which produces a glow if you flash light at their faces.

 Wolf spiders will bite if provoked, but their venom is not dangerous to humans.
 Bite symptoms are minimal and may cause itching, swelling, and mild pain.

 - Cephalothorax (head) and abdomen are different shades of brown.

 - Less than a 1/2-inch (12.7 mm) body, 2-inch (51 mm) long legs, and the body is the shape of a peanut.

 - Some species have 8 eyes, while others only have 6 eyes.

-Well, it’s most likely the Cellar Spider!
+Well, it’s most likely a Cellar Spider!
 These long, thin, and delicate arachnids are commonly found in Montana in homes and buildings.
-Every time I clean my basement with a vacuum, a few of these spiders end up getting sucked inside.
+Whenever I clean my basement with a vacuum, a few of these spiders always seem to get sucked inside.

 Cellar Spider Range Map